Roles this apprenticeship applies to

 Marketing Executives, Marketing Officers, Marketing Specialists, Communications Executives and Specialists, who report to a Marketing Manager.

-- 20% of work hours spent off-the-job training
+- Minimum of 6 hours off-the-job training per week

-- Blended learning, with online study materials, a monthly one-to-one Skype tutorial and topic specific webinars
+- Blended learning, with online study materials, a monthly one-to-one online tutorial, and topic specific webinars